 Concussions in Youth Athletes - Massachusetts

-Governor Patrick signed SB 2469 into law on July 8, 2010.
-This law can be found in chapter 111 section 222 of the Massachusetts Code.
+The Massachusetts law is found in Chapter 111 Section 222 of the Massachusetts Code.
 Chapter 111 deals with public health.
 (Mass.
 Gen. Laws ch.
 111, § 222).

 Massachusetts law requires that a concussion training program be developed by the Division of Violence and Injury Prevention for Schools subject to the Massachusetts Interscholastic Athletic Association to participate in and making annual participation mandatory for any coaches, trainers or parent volunteers, among others, for any extracurricular athletic activity.
 The law encourages the use of information from the CDC for the development of the program and requires the program to develop forms regarding concussions requiring the signature of the both the student and the student’s parent/guardian before participation in an athletic activity.
 If a student who is participating in extracurricular activity becomes unconscious during play or has suffered a concussion as diagnosed by a medical professional or is suspected to have suffered a concussion while engaging in an extracurricular activity, that athlete may not return to the activity until cleared in writing by a health care professional.
 A school district is required to maintain records under this law.
 Although the law does not waive liability or immunity of a school district, its officers or employees, no liability is created and any person volunteering to assist with an extracurricular athletic activity is immune from damages unless willfully or wantonly negligent in act or omission.

 The official versions of section 222 is currently available online at: